omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 ```

-Fees are allocated to all nodes on the paths, and are still in **AMM balance** of each node:
+Fees are allocated to all nodes on the paths, and are still in the **AMM balance** of each node:

 ```
 A pool = x + x'